Home » Dietary Supplements » Antioxidants

 How exactly does elderberry boost your health and well being?
 In addition to lowering LDL cholesterol and improving eyesight, elderberry’s anti-oxidant qualities far surpass that of vitamin C or vitamin E. The shrub also helps maintain good heart health.

 However, elderberry’s primary value is its ability to combat bacteria and viral infections by providing aid to the immune system.
-By elevating the production of cytokines (proteins that regulate by directing white blood cells to appropriate places in the body), elderberry becomes the foreman of the crew at work inside you.
+By elevating the production of cytokines (proteins that regulate immune response by directing white blood cells to appropriate places in the body), elderberry becomes the foreman of the crew at work inside you.

 According to Ray Sahelian, M.D., “Only those with blue and black berries are medicinal, not the red berries.
 The flowers and berries are both used.
 The elderberry plant has long been used as food, particularly in the dried form.
 Elderberry wine, pie, juice, and elderberry jelly are some of the popular ways to prepare the elderberry plant as food.”